elespdn/elespdn.github.io/talks/20190425_TEIcustomization/exercises/exerciseRoma.md

 If you want to test your Customization, go to oXygen and associate the schema to a TEI document:

-- in oXygen, open a TEI document (one of the letter we have been working on)
+- in oXygen, open a TEI document (one of the document you have been working on)

-- choose menu 'Document' > 'Schema' > 'Associate schema' and select the schema you just downloaded by clicking on the plain folder next to the URL box.
+- choose menu 'Document' > 'Schema' > 'Associate schema' and select the schema you just downloaded.
 Leave the rest as it is and press OK.

 - The schema is now associated (you can see it at the top of your TEI document)

 - Now try to use the element 'entry'. oXygen will prompt you an error 'Element "entry" not allowed anywhere'!
 Why?
-Because we deleted the module Dictionaries
+Because we deleted the module Dictionaries.

 - inside the element 'person' (not 'persName', but 'person' in the Header) create an element 'langKnowledge'.
-The same error will appear, because we excluded this element
+The same error will appear, because we excluded this element.

 - again inside the element 'person', have a look at the element 'birth'.
 The attribute '@when' is already there?
 If not, oXygen will prompt another error, because we made this attribute mandatory.

 Very good!
-You can keep playing with what you changed in the schema and see how it reflects your encoding!
+You can keep playing with what you changed in the schema and see how it reflects your encoding.

 ---